-1. Be Honest With Yourself About Why You're Afraid
+Be Honest With Yourself About Why You're Afraid

-Ask yourself why you're afraid of falling head over heels for someone.
-For instance, have you been hurt in the past, and the thought of falling in love with someone again worries you because of what you've gone through before?
-Or are you someone who tends to keep others at a distance and doesn't want to open up and truly let yourself fall because you're not comfortable being that vulnerable around another person?
+Ask yourself why you're afraid of falling in love with someone.
+For instance, have you been hurt in the past and the thought of falling in love again worries you because of what you've gone through before?
+Are you someone who tends to keep others at a distance and doesn't want to open up?
+Are you afraid to truly let yourself fall for someone because you're not comfortable being vulnerable around another person?

-2. Feel Your Feelings
+Feel Your Feelings

 Talking to friends and family, seeking out the help of a therapist, and focusing on self-care are ways to deal with the residual feelings of sadness, disappointment, and heartbreak from a previous relationship.

 Pick a Worthy Partner

-4. Understand It's Okay to Be Vulnerable
+Know That It's Okay to Be Vulnerable

 Understand That It Takes Time